 The above data is entirely based on anecdotal evidence, so don’t take it as gospel or scientific, but rather consider these caffeine allergy symptoms as possible since they were reported by a large number of people.
 If a person suspects a caffeine allergy, he/she should cease caffeine consumption immediately and then assess as to whether it was indeed the caffeine.
 The symptoms should subside after caffeine is eliminated.

 There is a fine line between what would be called caffeine sensitivity and what would be called caffeine allergy, but overall we’re dealing with the body not being able to correctly process the caffeine molecule, so whether it’s called sensitivity or allergy is up for debate.

-Most people on the original article reported several of the above symptoms and some of the caffeine allergy symptoms were quite bizarre.
+Most people who commented on the original article reported several of the above symptoms and some of the caffeine allergy symptoms were quite bizarre.
 The symptoms that were the strangest included itchy ears & anus suffered by one poor soul and a sweaty butt crack reported by another…

 What To Do If You Are Suffering

 Even decaffeinated drinks still contain caffeine – although only a small amount such as decaf brewed coffee.

 Education is the best way to prevent an allergic reaction to caffeine.